Morphology of anisotropic chains in a magneto-rheological fluid during aggregation and disaggregation processes: Results and Discussion

+The height-height correlation function for this experiments should verify a Family-Vicsek scaling function \cite{Vicsek1984} such as:

+where $z$ is called the dynamic exponent and can be related with the other exponents by means of:

+In Fig. \ref{fig:clt3}, we plot the scaling expression Eq.(\ref{scaling}) using Eq.(\ref{zeta}), the $\alpha$ exponent values calculated on Fig. \ref{fig:clt1} and the $\beta$ exponent calculated in Fig. \ref{fig:clt3} Inset, with $t>1$.
+In this figure we can show how all the data collapse, as expected, on a single curve showing that the Family-Vicsek scaling is verified for the roughness study of the aggregates.
+Moreover, the exponent calculated using this single curve for small values of $t/l^z$ provides a growth exponent $\beta=0.56 \pm 0.01$ in perfect agreement with the previously calculated one.

-The evolution of $D_p$ in the disaggregation process for three different experiments varying $\lambda$ and $\phi_{2D}$ values is displayed on Fig. \ref{fig:des}.
+For the sake of completeness, we show in Fig. \ref{fig:des} the evolution of $D_p$ in the disaggregation process for three different experiments varying $\lambda$ and $\phi_{2D}$ values (empty points).
 The perimeter-based fractal dimension $D_p$ changes from the value $D_p \sim 1.90$ for linear chains to a minimum value $D_p \sim 1.65$ after 20 seconds of Brownian motion.
 After that, a stabilization on $D_p$ (for $t> 40$ s) is observed.
-We have to say that this method presents several limitations at this point: first, the presence of free particles reduces the correlation factor of the linear regression, making the result less reliable.
-Second, as it has been commented in the Introduction, this method could not be correct when the objects do not present anisotropy, as occurs when the chain disaggregates into free particles.
+Unfortunately this method has several limitations.
+The first one is that the presence of free particles reduces the correlation factor of the linear regression, making the result less reliable.
+Secondly, this method may not be correct when the objects do not have anisotropy, as occurs when the chain disaggregates into free particles.
 Therefore, $D_p$ values may not be correct when $t>60$ s during disaggregation.